hellobloom/share-kit/README.md

 # Share Kit

-Easily allow your users to share their verified personal information directly with your application by scanning a QR code.
+Share Kit enables users to share their verified personal information to any other user, any other application just by scanning a QR code.

+If a user wants to request data from another user (subject), he’ll just generate a QR code through this kit by mentioning suitable parameters, actions.
+After that subject will scan the code and give permission to share data, data will then be sent to the url which is configured in the generated QR code.

+Share Kit eases the process of sharing data with another user and instead of various POST and GET requests users just have to generate and scan QR code now.

 - [Share Kit](#share-kit)
   - [Installation](#installation)